 6. Suggested Uses of the Play

 - Parent-Teacher night

 - As a traveling show where older classes perform for younger classes in the same school

-- As a traveling show where one elementary, middle or high school travels to a local elementary school
+- As a traveling show where a middle or high school students travel to an elementary school

-- As a traveling show to perform for community groups
+- As a traveling show for students to perform for community groups

 Options for Early Grades: